OCA/rma/crm_claim_rma/README.rst

 --------

 - Sequential code for claims: This module adds a sequential code for claims.

+- CRM Claim Types: Includes a way to classify claims adding the concept of type and with this, it allows to configure claim stages depending on claim types.
+  This module includes Customer, Supplier and Other claim types as default data and its own stages relation, and also makes few stages common for different claim types.
+  It contains a predefined set of claim types.
+If you want add your own types go to Sales > Configurations > Claim > Claim Types.

 - New field priority in claim line

 - Calculate priority of claim line depending of today date and claim date

 - Grouping by priority in claim line